 - Firstly, Index Providers (like S&P DJI, MSCI, and FTSE) design and run indices.
 And according to the rules of each index, they determine each index’s constituents (e.g. the companies that belong in the index) and their weightings (what percentage of the index each constituent takes up).

-- Next, Index Fund Managers (like Kernel, Smartshares, and AMP) buy a license to use an index’s data for their funds.
+- Next, Index Fund Managers (like Kernel, Smartshares, and Macquarie) buy a license to use an index’s data for their funds.
 For example, Kernel’s NZ 20 Fund takes the data of the S&P/NZX 20 Index, and invests in the same constituents and weightings.

 - Lastly, having invested according to the index’s data, the Index Fund should closely replicate the performance of the index and the market it represents.

 So what’s the rationale for funds to track an index?
 Firstly, it’s cheaper to follow an index compared to hiring active fund managers, and this is reflected in lower fund management fees for investors.
 Secondly, most active fund managers perform worse than the market over the long term – It’s very hard for even really smart people to consistently outperform the market!

 Thanks to Dean for his insights into Index Funds.
 If you want to know more about Index Funds, Kernel’s blog has a few articles about the topic – Their article What is an index? is particularly relevant.

 4. Where can you invest in funds?